ennioVisco/webmonitor/README.md

 ## Prerequisites

-Please remember that to execute this tool, the following condition must be met:
+Please remember that to run the tool:

-- JVM 17+ installed (IntelliJ should have one out of the box)
+- an internet connection is required
-- The selected browser engines (possibly, Google Chrome 99+ and Mozilla Firefox 99+)
+- when not in headless mode, a desktop environment must be available on the running machine.
-- A desktop environment must be available, with a resolution greater or equal than the ones addressed by the experiments (i.e. a screen bigger than 800x600, ideally bigger than 1920x1200 )
+  Alternatively, to run in headless mode, change the browser to `CHROME_HEADLESS` in `source.*.kts` files.

 ## Create Monitoring files